Business Express Airlines: 'Fly BEX Jets!'

-The jet age began, albeit hesitantly, at Business Express through the acquisition of Pilgrim Airlines in 1986; through this transaction, the growing airline acquired a single Fokker F28 Fellowship twin-jet aircraft but Bix-Ex chose not to operate it due to concerns of profitability.
+The jet age began, albeit hesitantly, at Business Express through the acquisition of Pilgrim Airlines in 1986; through this transaction, the growing airline acquired a single Fokker F28 Fellowship twin-jet aircraft but Business Express chose not to operate it due to concerns of profitability.
 In 1992, the airline obtained five British Aerospace BAe 146-200 69-passenger regional jets from Discovery Airways and placed an order for twenty new Avro RJ70s in the same year which then began to be added to the fleet in 1993.
 The Avro RJ70 was an improved version of the BAe 146.
 In the mid-1990s, Business Express became the first Delta Connection regional carrier to operate jet aircraft, predating deliveries of Canadair and Embraer Regional Jets to Atlantic Southeast Airlines, Comair, and SkyWest Airlines.
 Jet routes included international feeder service to Delta's transatlantic hub at JFK, with service to Cleveland Hopkins International Airport and Detroit Metropolitan Wayne County Airport.

 Boston-based jet service included service along the Eastern Seaboard to Baltimore, Norfolk, and Richmond.
 Although long-coveted, Business Express was unable to operate the BAe 146 on the lucrative Boston Logan-Washington National sector due to landing slot restrictions on four-engine aircraft, and a primary reason these units did not succeed as significant revenue generators for the airline.
 In an effort to establish a larger regional identity, Business Express launched the 'Fly BEX Jets' program in 1994 on the Boston-Baltimore-Washington sector.
 The aggressive marketing scheme offered free round-trip flight vouchers for every round-trip flown on BAe-146 aircraft.
 The program was popular and heightened awareness, however, failed to generate significant revenue.